firemanxbr/keycloak-deploy/README.md

 # keycloak-deploy
-Example of deploy using Google Cloud Platform with a Keyclock projeto on Wildfly
+Example of a Google Cloud Platform deployment for a Keyclock project on Wildfly